 Of the three major banks in Singapore, DBS Treasures has the best premier banking services for Nomad Capitalists.

 DBS is fairly easy to deal with, and it has plenty of interesting investment banking opportunities, including next-generation robo-investing.
-You’ll need to invest at least 350,000 Singapore dollars, but for that amount, you’ll get a relatively robust level of service.
+You’ll need to invest at least S$350,000 (Singapore dollars), but for that amount, you’ll get a relatively robust level of service.

-These benefits make DBS Treasures my go-to recommendation for wealthy entrepreneurs and investors who keep cash on hand.
+These benefits make DBS Treasures our go-to recommendation for wealthy entrepreneurs and investors who keep cash on hand.

 Singapore itself is also an excellent jurisdiction for wealth.
-As I mention in the video above, it’s my favorite place in the world to store gold and preserve wealth.
+As we mentioned in the video above, it’s our favorite place in the world to store gold and preserve wealth.